yesgee/socialights/project-plan.md

 1. Charlie enters the coffee room.
 2. Charlie's phone shows a notification: *This room is SociaLights-enabled.
 Play "Pub Quiz" with Alice and Fred?*
 3. Charlie pushes the notification.
-4. The App shows the game lobby.
+4. The App assigns Charlie a team.
-5. Charlie joins Fred's team.
+5. Charlie joins the game in progress.
-6. The App shows Charlie the game.

 <div style="page-break-after:always"></div>

 #### Scenario 5:

 1. The system shows a question.
+2. Alice exits the App.
+3. There are no more team members in Alices team.
+4. The App returns all remaining players to the game lobby.
+5. The remaining players get a chance to switch teams and play again.

+#### Scenario 6:

+1. The system shows a question.
 2. The timing-light is pulsing green.
+3. The two team lights indicate the number of points each team has
 3. Alice and Fred try to find the right answer.
 4. The timing-light is pulsing faster and becomes orange.
 5. The timing-light turns red.
 6. Neither team gets points for answering the question.

-#### Scenario 6:
+#### Scenario 7:

 1. The system shows a question.
 2. The timing-light is pulsing green.
+3. The two team lights indicate the number of points each team has
 3. Alice and Fred try to find the right answer.
 4. Alice selects the correct answer.
-5. The lights change to her colour, the App shows that this was the correct answer, Alice has won this round.
+5. All lights change to Alices teams' colour, the App shows that this was the correct answer, Alice has won this round and gains points for her team.

-#### Scenario 7:
+#### Scenario 8:

 1. The system shows a question.
 2. The timing-light is pulsing green.
 3. Alice and Fred try to find the right answer.
 4. Fred selects the wrong answer.
-5. The lights show that the answer is incorrect, the App shows the correct answer, Fred has lost this round.
+5. All lights show that the answer is incorrect, the App shows the correct answer, Fred has lost this round.

+#### Scenario 9:

+1. There are no more questions to answer for this game.
+2. Alice has the most points.
+3. All lights pulsate in the colour of Alices team.
+4. The App shows Alices team a victory animation.
+5. The App shows Freds team a losers animation.
+5. The App returns all players to the game lobby.
+6. The players get a chance to switch teams and play again, or they can close the App and get back to work.

 ![System architecture](/images/Process_Flow.svg)